tumble1999/savaslabs.github.io/_posts/2015-07-06-map-in-drupal-8.md

 - [RESTful Web Services](https://www.drupal.org/project/restws) (otherwise known as rest)
 - [Serialization](https://www.drupal.org/documentation/modules/serialization)

-Make sure these are installed as rest and serialization ship with core but are not installed by default.
-This can be done via the admin interface or with `drush en [module-name]`.
+Rest and serialization are dependencies of Views GeoJSON, so they will be installed when Views GeoJSON is installed.

 ### Add the Leaflet library